Masks are required inside all state buildings as of August 16 for all people over 2 years old. More Info

 The New Castle Court House Museum, located at 211 Delaware St. in New Castle, Del., is currently featuring a display of sculpture by the noted Delaware artist Charles Parks.
 The display features depictions of noted historical and political figures including a Minute Man, and presidents Richard Nixon, Gerald Ford and George W. Bush.
 The works compliment the familiar statue of William Penn, also created by Parks, which stands in front of the Arsenal building on Market Street in New Castle.
-The display opened in November 2014 and will be on-view for an undetermined period of time.

 About Charles Parks …